IUGR: What Is It and What You Should Know About It - Baby Chick

 • Umbilical cord abnormalities

-How is IUGR diagnosed?
+How Is IUGR Diagnosed?

-Are there complications of IUGR?
+Are There Complications of IUGR?

 Complications from intrauterine growth restriction can vary from infant to infant.
 Your doctor or midwife will likely have identified IUGR in advance and developed a plan of action with you for your baby’s delivery.
+At birth and beyond, your infant may experience the following complications from IUGR:2

 • Polycythemia (high red blood cell count)